-Here’s how we see it at Ladder -- Historically, marketing has been predominantly driven by guesswork and luck based on what marketers think or have heard/read works best.
+Here’s how we see it at Ladder — Historically, marketing has been predominantly driven by guesswork and luck based on what marketers think or have heard/read works best.
 But guesswork doesn’t lead to a repeatable, scalable model for growing a business.

 We have a deep database of information about what marketing tactics have been successful, the ROI they’ve driven for clients, the industries and business models that they work on, and much, much more.

-The biggest positive sign was that they were straightforward in understanding our goal: Building a machine learning foundation now that will become superior in the long run, as we continue to gather more data from our work with clients.
+The biggest positive sign was that they were straightforward in understanding our goal: Building a machine learning foundation today that will become superior tomorrow in the long run, as we continue to gather more data from our work with clients.

 Other vendors tried to sell us the dream and didn’t really come back with any hard information about what machine learning models they would use, while Data Revenue listened to our goals and provided model recommendations based on those goals.

-Marketing Recommendation Engine
+A Marketing Recommendation Engine

 For Data Revenue, the task was straightforward:

-Build a machine learning system using algorithms to recommend the right marketing tactics to strategists and companies, knowing right tactic for the right company at the right time.
+Build a machine learning system using algorithms to recommend the right marketing tactics to strategists and companies, knowing the right tactic for the right company at the right time.
 Beyond that, based on feedback, recommend even more tactics.

 How we do strategy for any company isn’t by choosing a tactic at random.
-We look at the data and recommend strategy both based on understanding of company and on what tactics drove ROI in the past.
+We look at the data and recommend strategy both based on an understanding of the company and on what tactics drove ROI in the past.

 According to Markus, evaluating a recommender system is not trivial.
 Data Revenue built custom evaluation functions that can tell you how good a recommender is without having to plug in a full dataset in order to test LightFM.

-Data Revenue gave him recommendations, he looked at the existing tactics used and the ones the algorithm recommended without knowing the name of the company, and asked himself “Would I have recommended these tactics based on the prior successful tactics?”
+Data Revenue gave Michael the system’s recommendations.
+He looked at the existing tactics used and the ones the algorithm recommended without knowing the name of the company, and asked himself “Would I have recommended these tactics based on the prior successful tactics?”

 The accuracy of the algorithm was impressive: 95% of the time, Michael would have chosen the recommended tactic.

-A second check then involved revealing the company name and looking at the recommendations again.
+A second check involved revealing the company name and looking at the recommendations again.
 Once again, 95% of tactics were ones he would have chosen.

 Note: For Michael, the evaluation was whether each individual tactic was a good fit for the company.
 If he were to just come up with 10 tactics, they wouldn’t have been 95% the same.
 The algorithm is meant to answer the question “Are we recommending tactics that could work for this client?”
 From there, we can get more intricate with recommendations as the algorithm evolves.

-Upgrading the Ladder Planner
+Upgrading the Recommendation Engine

 His first step was to provide them with 100% anonymized data they could use to build the system.
 Data gathering was exported straight from our database, and he didn’t have to spend a long time preparing data for them.
 They just used what we had in our database, with no client and user names associated.